mykolq/zabbix_lsi_template/README.md

 * Useful with OS, where storcli works
 * Comfortable changing of time intervals by macroses.

+## Plans
+* Test template with not only Windows and write instruction for other platforms
+* Make lld discovery for controllers with javascript (dell servers have some different json paths in storcli outputs).

 ## Installation

 ### Zabbix server